Learn and Unlearn: Addressing Misinformation in Multilingual LLMs

 \section{Training Implementation Details}

 The base model chosen is \texttt{LLaMa3-8B} \cite{llama3modelcard}.
-Continued pretraining have 12,000 data (10,000$\mathcal{R}$ and 2,000 $\mathcal{F}$) and the training configuration employed includes the AdamW optimizer with a learning rate of 5e-5 and training facilitated by LoRA with dimension 1024.
-SFT have 1,000 data (Q\&A about $\mathcal{R}$) and used the same setting except learning rate 1e-5 and LoRA dimension 8.
+Continued pretraining has 12,000 data (10,000$\mathcal{R}$ and 2,000 $\mathcal{F}$) and the training configuration employed includes the AdamW optimizer with a learning rate of 5e-5 and training facilitated by LoRA with dimension 1024.
+SFT has 1,000 data (Q\&A about $\mathcal{R}$) and used the same setting except learning rate 1e-5 and LoRA dimension 8.
 We use 8 A100 GPU for training.